 1. The failing monitor types match

-2. The failing monitor types are associated with the same part of your stack, e.g., failing monitors associated with columns of the same table, or tables that are part of the same schema, etc.
+1. The failing monitor types are associated with the same part of your stack, e.g., failing monitors associated with columns of the same table, or tables that are part of the same schema, etc. For example, if multiple table freshness monitors are failing, Incidents will group them together if the tables are part of the same schema.

 Incident notifications